Search

 The Need for Specialized AI Hardware

-Today, enterprises are extending analytics and business intelligence closer to the points where data is generated.
+Today, enterprises extend analytics and business intelligence closer to the points where data generation occurs.
 Edge intelligence solutions place the computing infrastructure closer to the source of incoming data.
-This also places them closer to the systems and people who need to make data-driven decisions in real-time.
+This also places them closer to the systems and people who need to make data-driven decisions in real time.
 In short, the AI model is trained in the cloud and deployed on the edge device.

 2. Better security practices.
 Critical data does not need to be transmitted across different systems.
 User access to the edge device can be very restricted.

 3. Scalability.
 Edge devices are endpoints of an AI system that can grow without performance limitations.
-This allows to start small and with minimal costs.
+This allows starting small and with minimal costs.
 The development of cloud-based technology and edge computing has made it easier than ever for businesses to scale their operations.

 4. Reliability.
 Edge computing distributes processing, storage, and applications across various devices, making it difficult for any single disruption to take down the network (cyberattacks, DDoS attacks, power outages, etc.).

 5. Offline-Capabilities.
-An Edge-based system is able to operate even with limited network connectivity, a crucial factor for mission-critical systems.
+An Edge-based system can operate even with limited network connectivity, a crucial factor for mission-critical systems.

 6. Better data management.
 Fewer bottlenecks through distributed management of edge nodes.
 Only processed data of high quality is sent to the cloud.

 7. Privacy.
-Sensitive data can be processed locally and in real-time without streaming it to the cloud.
+Sensitive data sets can be processed locally and in real time without streaming it to the cloud.

 AI accelerators can greatly increase the on-device inference or execution speed of an AI model and can also be used to execute special AI-based tasks that cannot be conducted on a conventional CPU.